TedCha/statement-brew/README.md

-# Statement Brew
+# Table Brew
-A React application that allows you to merge multiple image bank statements and output to CSV
+Table Brew is a small utility application that allows you to convert images of tabular data to CSV.

+Built using React and lots of love.

+Check it out at https://www.tablebrew.com/!